shreev2703/rubiks-score-project/README.md

 Difficulty Weight: It applies a manual bonus multiplier for events that are generally considered more difficult, such as 6x6x6 or Blindfolded events.

+High-Skill Multiplier: Gives more weight to improvements made at a higher skill level, recognizing that improving from the 95th to 98th percentile is far more difficult than improving from the 50th to 53rd.

 After calculating a score for every single PR, the script does two things:
 It adds up the scores for each person to get their total improvement score.
 It prints a detailed, sorted list to the terminal, showing the final ranking and a breakdown of each person's improvements.